PREP FOOTBALL: Trinity, FCS fall; Hartsville wins big over Darlington

 Hannah-Pamplico 18

-TURBEVILLE, S.C. — East Clarendon defeated Hannah-Pamplico 28-18 to end the regular season at 2-5 overlal and 1-3 in Region 4-A.
+TURBEVILLE, S.C. — East Clarendon defeated Hannah-Pamplico 28-18 to end the regular season at 2-5 overall and 1-3 in Region 4-A.

 Hannah-Pamplico’s Zander Poston passed for three touchdowns.